tylerni7/missile-tid/CONTRIBUTING.rst

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::

     $ flake8 tid tests
-    $ python setup.py test
+    $ # python setup.py test
     $ tox

    To get flake8 and tox, just pip install them into your virtualenv.
+(Note that since the refactor, `setup.py` has been removed so tests will have to be run separately.)

 6. Commit your changes and push your branch to GitHub::